Catch up on our latest new build webinar!

 Thanks to Government’s recent response to the Future Homes Consultation, the way we heat new homes is going to change.
 From 2025, developments must be installed with a low-carbon heating system – and as a tried, tested and future-proof technology, it’s no surprise that heat pumps are at the forefront of new-build heating options.

 Anticipated by Government to ‘become the primary heating technology for new homes,’ heat pumps are to set to push new homes into a green industrial revolution – contributing to the UK’s commitment to net-zero carbon by 2050.
-In a timely display of heat pump know-how and carbon-saving blueprints, Kensa will delve into the specific benefits of ground source heat pumps at a district level; including the environmental and financial incentives for homeowners, developers and local authorities.
+In a timely display of heat pump know-how and carbon-saving blueprints, Kensa delved into the specific benefits of ground source heat pumps at a district level; including the environmental and financial incentives for homeowners, developers and local authorities.

-What to expect from the webinar
+What the webinar entailed

 - Presenter – David Broom, Commercial Director, Kensa Contracting